“In a controlled study, 80% of the trainees using Videolab have reported improvement in communication skills.”

-Studies have presented an impressive literature of evidence supporting positive associations between physician communication skills and positive patient outcome metrics, such as patient recall, understanding and adherence to therapy .
+Studies have presented impressive literature of evidence supporting positive associations between physician communication skills and positive patient outcome metrics, such as patient recall, understanding, and adherence to therapy .

 Videolab is a tool that enables communication skills training by peer and trainer reviews of real-life patient consultations.